galfas/shopping-list/README.md

 ### IDE
 Run the main class(Application.java) from any IDE.

-Don't forget to run with dev profile if you want to use a local mongo or set the environment variables described in the previous step
+Don't forget to run with local profile if you want to use a local mongo or run without profile but make sure to set the environment variables described in the previous step

 ### Health check and system information

 In order to monitor the application and make sure it is working or at least what is not working, I created endpoints the following endpoints:

-***{applicationPort}/status***
+***{applicationContext}/{applicationPort}/status***
     It answer ok in case the application is running.

 ***{managementPort}/health***